Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsection{Continual Learning from Delayed Consequences}

 So far, we have considered supervised learning and bandit learning, both of which involve no delayed consequences.
-Indeed, the reward is immediate, and the agent's actions have no influence on future situational states.
 In contrast, in this section we will consider the case in which actions have delayed consequences.
 Common examples of this include robotics, game playing (Go, chess, Hanabi, etc), and of course, regular life.
 In these cases, the agent's actions affect which situations it ends up in, and the reward is often delayed.
-In our framing, we say that an agent's actions affect future situational states, and the agent experiences delayed rewards.
 While our framing of ``reinforcement learning" is very broad, we should note that it is precisely this problem formulation with delayed consequences that typically goes under the reinforcement learning rubric.

 Most commonly, this problem is framed as learning in a Markov Decision Process (MDP).
 Typically, the MDP is stationary and not changing over time.
 To study continual learning, we will instead consider an MDP that is changing over time.
-In summary, we consider learning from delayed consequences in a nonstationary Markov Decision Process as a special case of our computationally constrained RL framework for continual learning.
+In summary, we consider learning from delayed consequences in a nonstationary MDP as a special case of our computationally constrained RL framework for continual learning.
 This type of environment has been extensively studied in prior work, surveyed by \citet{padakandla2021survey}.